 21.7 These Terms are governed by English law.
 This means that a Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims), will be governed by English law.
 We both agree to the exclusive jurisdiction of the courts of England and Wales.

-22.1 Phoenix Searches Ltd trading as Search Acumen is an Appointed Representative of both Dual Asset Underwriting Ltd (DAU) and CLS Risk Solutions Ltd (CLS).
-DAU and CLS are both authorised and regulated by the Financial Conduct Authority.
+22.1 Phoenix Searches Limited trading as Search Acumen is an appointed representative of both Dual Asset Underwriting (DAU) plc and Conveyancing Liability Solutions (CLS) Ltd. DAU is authorised by the Prudential Regulation Authority and regulated by the Prudential Regulation Authority and the Financial Conduct Authority.
+CLS is authorised and regulated by the Financial Conduct Authority.